drjorgepolanco/mks/immersive/rails/metube/metube-8/README.md

 - **Securely store API** keys as environment variables using **Figaro**.

 #####Goal:
 - The goal is to use the Youtube API to set the `description` and `title` for every video we upload based on the `youtube_id`.

+#####Challenges:
+- Connect the Youtube API to Rails App.
+- Dynamically call video `description` based on `youtube_id`.
+- Dynamically call video `title` based on `youtube_id`.
+- Install gem 'figaro' and store private key to avoid pushing to Github.